charmaineyhong/zomato_data_analysis/README.md

 - Saves output to `restaurant_events.csv`.

 ### Ratings
-- Analyzes the relationship between numeric aggregate ratings and textual rating categories (Excellent, Very Good, Good, Average, Poor).
+- Analyzes the numeric aggregate ratings.
+- Output is to give a textual rating categories (Excellent, Very Good, Good, Average, Poor) to each of the restaurants based on the numeric aggregate ratings.
-- Documents analysis approach and findings.
+- Documents analysis approach and findings in `restaurant_ratings_analysis.csv`.

 ## Setup Instructions